If you’re starting out or looking to improve, then these slow cooker tips should help with getting to know some of the best things about slow cooking.

-These aren’t all the tips around so if you have your own that you would love to share or think I got one of these wrong then please be sure to leave a comment at the bottom of this page.
+These aren’t all the tips around, so if you have your own that you would love to share or think I got one of these wrong, then please be sure to leave a comment at the bottom of this page.

 1. Cook it slow

-Try to use the “low” heat setting as much as possible.
-You will find that most dishes will benefit greatly from the gentle heat that helps brings out those amazing flavors.
-You should only use the high setting if you’re running low on time or the recipe requests that you use it.
+Try to use the low heat setting as much as possible.
+You will find that most dishes will benefit greatly from the gentle heat that helps brings out those amazing flavors and texture.

-2. Less Liquids
+2. Fewer Liquids

 3. Trim The Fat

-Browning the meat before adding it to the pot is also a great way to prevent extra fat from sitting on the top of your food, just don’t tip in the fat/juices from the frying pan.
+Browning the meat before adding it to the pot is also a great way to prevent extra fat from sitting on the top of your food.
+Make sure you don’t pour in the fat and juices from the frying pan.

-As the liquid doesn’t reduce in a slow cooker it’s unlikely to thicken by itself.
+As the liquid doesn’t reduce in a slow cooker, it’s unlikely to thicken by itself.
 Rolling meat in flour at the start or using cornstarch at the end is a great way to thicken the liquid.

 5. Save Money

-You should try to stick to cheaper cuts of meat such as shoulder, thigh, brisket, silverside, chuck and blade.
-Since you’ll be cooking these for a long time they will cook to be incredibly tender and full of flavor.
+You should try to stick to cheaper cuts of meat such as shoulder, thigh, brisket, silverside, chuck, and blade.
+Since you’ll be cooking these for a long time, they will cook to be incredibly tender and full of flavor.

 6. Prep ahead